easlinger/unbreak/sound.md

 `LANG=C pactl info | grep '^Server Name'`

+`xrandr --verbose`  # to see what display connects to what port

 ## Setting Volume

 Replace "62" with the sink ID as listed in output of `wpctl status`